 Introduction

 Sugarcane (Saccharum officinarum L.) is one of the important commercial crops in tropics and sub-tropics and serves as the main source of sugar in the world.
 It is the world’s most efficient living collector of solar energy and stores this energy in a huge quantity of biomass in the form of fibre and fermentable sugars (Kumar and Pandey, 2022).
 India ranks second after Brazil in production, producing nearly 25% of total global production (Mishra et al., 2021).
 Production in India increased from 126 million tonnes in 1971 to 370 million tonnes in 2020 growing at an average annual rate of 2.78% (Knoema, 2020).
 Telangana ranked 12th in sugarcane area and production (0.33 lakh ha and 2.64 million tons respectively) in 2022-23 and 8th in yield (79.85 tons/ha) (Anonymous, 2023).
-Besides directly supporting to 5-6 million farmers by being a cash earning crop, sugarcane supports large number of industries like sugar mills (642) producing refined sugars, distilleries (more than 200) producing liquor ethanol, millions of jaggery manufacturing units (mostly handled by farmers themselves), few cooperative bora sugar units (unrefined brown powdered sugar) and millions of family depends on them (Anonymous, 2013).
+Besides directly supporting to 5-6 million farmers by being a cash earning crop, sugarcane supports large number of industries like sugar mills (642) producing refined sugars, distilleries (more than 200) producing liquor ethanol, millions of jaggery manufacturing units (mostly handled by farmers themselves), few cooperative bora sugar units (unrefined brown powdered sugar) and millions of families depend on them (Anonymous, 2013).
 Beside these contribution to the economy, sugar industry produces huge quantity of by-products such as molasses (800 million L/annum), which is a source of producing ethanol, which can replace the petrol partially and reduce the dependence on the imports of petroleum products (Anonymous, 2013).

 Crop productivity is often impaired by pests and diseases, which impede the attainment of complete yield potential of this commercial crop.
 Pests like borers, root/white grubs, whiteflies, scale insects and woolly aphid are regular pests throughout the year, but among them white grub damage is severe in belts of northern Karnataka (Kambrekar et al. 2015).
 Root grubs or June beetles are the most devastating pests in sugarcane.
 They attack plantation crops such as areca nut, cashew nut, coconut, tea, coffee, etc. and fruit crops with varying damage levels (Khan and Ghai, 1974; Veeresh, 1974).
 They have become the most important polyphagous pest causing serious threat to sugarcane crop since 1960 (Mohalkar et al. 1977).
 Yadava and Sharma (1995) reported 70% damage in several commercial crops due to white grubs infestation.
 White grubs of the genus Holotrichia with four species viz., H. consanguinea (Blanchard), H. serrata (Fabricius), H. staudingeri Brenske and H. longipennis (Blanchard) were the most dominant one attacking seven crops.
 The other species included Anomola bengalensis (Blanchard), A. ruficapilla (Burmeister), Adoretus sp., Lepidiota sp., Maladera sp., Popillia sp. and Schizonycha ruficollis (Fabricius) (Sreedevi., 2019).
 Holotrichia serrata (Fabricius) caused 30 to 40% loss in sugarcane crop under irrigated ecosystem of northern Karnataka (Anonymous, 2013).
 Lamani et al (2017) reported 32.93%, yield decline, 39.16% reduction in gross return, 11.75% increase in cost of cultivation and 130% reduction in net return in sugarcane crop infested with white grub compared to the uninfested crop.